Skip to Content

 We make sure that all the technology we use is secure and meets the standards set out within the GDPR guidelines.

-Our website is built and maintained by Graphics Coop, who are in this instance, our Data Processors.
-They hold any data you submit through the website – their privacy policy is here.
-The platform used for our website is WordPress, whose privacy policy is here.
+Our website is built and maintained by Imaginary Friends.
+The platform used for our website is Umbraco, whose privacy policy is here.

 Any emails you send to us are stored on a secure server exchange which is held at Giacom’s data centre, and all mail traffic is encrypted in transit.
 Our internal server is maintained by Broadband Cloud Solutions – this is their privacy statement.